RTSP to WebRTC: IP Camera Streaming for Real-Time Surveillance (Update)April 27, 2022

 - The Live Stream Name, which is required, should be short and descriptive.

-Although WebRTC doesn’t support adaptive bitrate streaming, this will allow the transcoder to create adaptive bitrate HLS stream as well should you need to reach a larger audience.
+Although WebRTC doesn’t support adaptive bitrate streaming, this will allow the transcoder to create an adaptive bitrate HLS stream as well should you need to reach a larger audience.

 For pull streams, enter the encoder’s Source URL.
 See the encoder/camera user guide for information about its URL.
 The hostname or IP address in the URL must be publicly accessible.
 If authentication information, such as username and password, is included in the source URL, it can only contain alphanumeric, period (.), underscore (_), and hyphen (-) characters.